 Brachytherapy is not a treatment option for all breast cancer cases.
-This may be an option for people who meet certain criteria:
+It may be an option if you meet certain criteria:

-- The cancer is hormone receptor (HR) positive.
+- Your cancer is hormone receptor (HR) positive or hormone receptor-negative.

-- They do not have cancer in the lymph nodes.
+- You do not have cancer in the lymph nodes.

 - It limits the amount of radiation to surrounding normal tissue and structures including the heart and lungs.

-- Treatment duration is much shorter – 5 days compared to several weeks.
+- Treatment duration is much shorter – 5 days instead of many weeks.

-- Radiation is focused only to the area where the cancer is most likely to return.
+- Radiation is focused on the area where the cancer is most likely to return.
 Less radiation to the normal tissue causes fewer side effects.